SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "You're getting the hang of this quickly," Fluttershy said proudly.

-"Love is a good motivator," Pinkie said, "and it's fun!"
+"Love is a good motivator, and it's fun!"

-"It sure is," Fluttershy said.
+"It sure is."

 "Do you think Rarity is going to like the dress?"
-Pinkie asked.

-"I think she will," Fluttershy said.
+"I think she will."

 "What if we make a bad dress?"
-Pinkie asked.

-"I think we will make a good dress," Fluttershy said.
+"I think we will make a good dress."

-"Me too, I'm just worried, I'm trying to make everything be perfect," Pinkie explained.
+"Me too, I'm just worried, I'm trying to make everything be perfect."

-"That's good, but I don't think you should worry, I think you're doing a great job," Fluttershy said.
+"That's good, but I don't think you should worry, I think you're doing a great job."

 "Thanks," Pinkie said as she missed, pushing the needle through in the wrong spot.
 "Sorry…"

-"It's okay, just pull it out and continue from where it should be," Fluttershy said.
+"It's okay, just pull it out and continue from where it should be."

 "After it's sewed to the dress, are we going to sew the sleeve together?"
-Pinkie asked.

-"Yes, then we will do the second sleeve," Fluttershy said.
+"Yes, then we will do the second sleeve."

 "Okay," Pinkie said as she got to the end of the circle, and asked, "What do we do at the end?"

-"We tie the thread in a knot," Fluttershy answered.
+"We tie the thread in a knot."

 "How?"
-Pinkie asked.

 "Like this," Fluttershy said as she took the needle, slowly demonstrating.
 She stuck the needle between the fabric and the thread at the start, looping it through before tying it in a knot.
 She cut the remaining thread with the scissors.

-"Okay," Pinkie said.
+"Okay."

-"You can finish this sleeve, and I'll do the other one, so you can take a break," Fluttershy said.
+"You can finish this sleeve, and I'll do the other one, so you can take a break."

 "Sounds good," Pinkie said as she moved to get at the sleeve better.